BekMart/denada/README.md

 The program consists of the following features:

 ### Template Features:
 - Header
     - The header remains fixed at the top of every page for easy navigation.
     - The restaurant name is bold and serves as a clickable link directing users to the homepage.
     - The header contains a navigation menu providing access to the site's main pages.
     ![Screenshot of the header when the user is logged out.][header-logged-out-screenshot]
 - Responsive Navigation
-    - On smaller devices (≤992px), the menu transforms into a slide-out navigation bar activated by a toggle menu icon, using Materialize CSS.
+    - On smaller devices (≤992px), the menu transforms into a slide-out navigation bar activated by a toggle menu icon (sourced from Materialize CSS).
     - On larger screens, the navigation menu is displayed horizontally on the right side of the header.
     - A divider separates main navigation links from authentication links, adjusting based on screen size.
 - User Authentication Visibility